Winipedia/pyrig/README.md

 ## What is pyrig?

 **pyrig** is an opinionated Python project framework that enforces best practices and keeps your projects up-to-date automatically.
 Unlike traditional project templates, pyrig is a living system that manages your entire development lifecycle.
-Pyrig makes project development seemless and keeps you focused on your code.
-It allows even in bigger project to not lose the overview.
-It opinionated and best practices approach allows you to always know what belongs where and where to find things.
+Pyrig makes project development seamless and keeps you focused on your code.
+It allows even in bigger projects to not lose the overview.
+Its opinionated and best practices approach allows you to always know what belongs where and where to find things.

 ### Key Features